denvergeeks/discourse-topic-hover-cards/README.md

 - `show_likes: true`
 - `show_activity: true`

+### Mobile defaults

+- `show_thumbnail_mobile: true`
+- `image_size_percent_mobile: 100`
+- `show_category_mobile: true`
+- `show_tags_mobile: true`
+- `show_title_mobile: true`
+- `show_excerpt_mobile: true`
+- `excerpt_length_mobile: 2`
+- `show_op_mobile: true`
+- `show_publish_date_mobile: true`
+- `show_views_mobile: true`
+- `show_reply_count_mobile: true`
+- `show_likes_mobile: true`
+- `show_activity_mobile: false`

 ## How it works

-The component listens for hover events on internal topic links and checks whether the hovered link is inside one of the enabled areas.
-It then fetches the topic JSON from Discourse using the topic ID from the link URL, builds a preview card, and displays it in a floating tooltip.
-Discourse theme components commonly use API initializers and repository-based settings files for this kind of behavior.
+The component listens for supported internal topic links and checks whether the hovered or tapped link is inside one of the enabled areas.
+It then fetches the topic JSON from Discourse using the topic ID from the link URL, builds a preview card, and displays it as either a desktop tooltip or a mobile bottom sheet.
+Discourse theme components commonly use API initializers, repository-defined settings, and localized admin labels for this kind of behavior. [web:365][web:22][web:237]

-The card is positioned below the hovered link by default, and automatically flips above the link when there is not enough room below it.
-The card also clamps itself within the viewport horizontally so it does not render off-screen.
+The card currently pulls data from both the topic JSON and Discourse’s client-side site/category data so it can render topic metadata more reliably.
+Theme components are structured as a collection of repository files such as `about.json`, `settings.yml`, SCSS, JavaScript initializers, and locale files. [web:409][web:365]

 ## Content sources

-The card currently pulls data from the topic JSON and from Discourse’s client-side site/category data:
+The card currently uses:

 - Topic title
 - Topic excerpt or first-post cooked content